mansil/argos-translate/README.md

 - [LibreTranslator](https://gitlab.com/BeowuIf/libretranslator) - LibreTranslate Android app
 - [LiTranslate](https://community.libretranslate.com/t/litranslate-ios-app/333) - iOS LibreTranslate client

-## Contributing
+## Colaboração
-Contributions are welcome!
+As colaborações são bem-vindas!
 Available issues are on the [GitHub issues page](https://github.com/argosopentech/argos-translate/issues).
 Contributions of code, data, and pre-trained models can all be accepted.

-## Support
+## Apoio
 For support please use the [LibreTranslate Forum](https://community.libretranslate.com/c/argos-translate/5) or [GitHub Issues](https://github.com/argosopentech/argos-translate/issues).

 For questions about [CTranslate2](https://github.com/OpenNMT/CTranslate2) or general machine translation research the [OpenNMT Forum](https://forum.opennmt.net/) is a good resource.

-## Services
+## Serviços
 Custom models trained on your own data are available for $1000/language (negotiable).

 [I am also available for hire](https://www.argosopentech.com/about/) to do support, consulting, or custom software development.

-## Donate
+## Doar
 If you find this software useful donations are greatly appreciated and help to make this project sustainable.
 - [GitHub Sponsor](https://github.com/sponsors/argosopentech)
 - [PayPal](https://www.paypal.com/biz/fund?id=MCCFG437JP9PJ)